 - Qualifiers / Constraints – performance of primary product, activity adherence etc.

-- Modifiers / Multipliers – behavioural MBO, nation performance etc.
+- Modifiers / Multipliers – behavioral MBO, nation performance etc.

 - Plan Calculation Parameters – plan measurement period, interim payout caps, payout frequency.

-- A combination of these foundational elements in plan design determines sales rep engagement and promotes desired behaviour from the salesforce.
+- A combination of these foundational elements in plan design determines sales rep engagement and promotes desired behavior from the salesforce.

 In this blogpost, we will focus on qualifiers and modifiers and how they can be used effectively.

 Qualifiers are generally constraints / conditions in the plan design which determines the IC eligibility of the plan participant for a payout on any particular plan component.
 The idea is to add the set of threshold conditions to the plan design which enables the designer to zero out the incentive payment for that component irrespective of the performance of the participant on the plan measure.
 Qualifiers can be defined to meet specific business needs and can fall into various categories –